Last revised:

 Fever and sperm count

-In a study that observed five men who had fevers of 102.2ºF or greater for 3 or more days, it was found that sperm concentration declined up to 7% within 6 weeks following the fever.
+In a study that observed five men who had fevers of 102.2ºF or greater for 3 or more days, sperm concentration declined up to 7% within 6 weeks following the fever.
 In one case report, it was found that total sperm count was significantly decreased for up to 2 months after a 2-day fever of 102–104ºF.
 Another case report of an infertility patient had a similar outcome: sperm concentration dropped to less than half of its original measure just after the fever was resolved.

 Another study followed 27 healthy, fertile men with monthly semen analyses.
 This research reported a 32–35% decrease in sperm concentration for men who experienced febrile illness.
 This study also found that the number of days the men experienced a fever significantly affected their semen parameters, with a reduced sperm concentration of up to 8.5% per day of fever.